HE-Arc/TimeLife/README.md

 php artisan key:generate
 ```

-9. If you have already used laradock, somewhere on you computer.
+9. *[Optional]* If you already have  used Laradock on you computer.
-  - Enter the `mysql` docker container : `docker-composer exec mysql bash`
+  - Enter the `mysql` docker container : `docker-compose exec mysql bash`
   - connect to mysql with `mysql -u root -p`.
 Password : `root`
-  - Execute these command :
+  - Execute these command two command to create the database :
 ```mysql
 CREATE DATABASE IF NOT EXISTS `timelife` COLLATE 'utf8_general_ci' ;
 GRANT ALL ON `timelife`.* TO 'homestead'@'%' ;